 Editor’s note: Devin Johnson, one of 10 participants in Hofstra University’s 2019 Summer High School Journalism Institute, is a rising junior at Elmont Memorial High School.
 The following article is a profile piece on Michael Otterman, a former Herald Community Newspapers intern and freelance writer in the late 1990s and early 2000s.
-Otterman later went on to become an author and is now is head of the Bernard and Sandra Otterman Foundation, which funds the Institute.
+Otterman later went on to become an author and is now is program coordinator of the Bernard and Sandra Otterman Foundation, which funds the Institute.

 Investigative reporter and author Michael Otterman’s life work as a journalist and human rights advocate was inspired by his father’s past, and he continues to use his parents’ foundation to inspire change today.

-Otterman, 38, grew up in Merrick and Old Westbury and now lives in Manhattan.
+Otterman, 38, grew up in Merrick and Old Westbury and now lives in Brooklyn.
 He visited the Lawrence Herbert School of Communication and was interviewed by a panel of high school journalism students on July 29.
 There he spoke about his life stories, and what inspired him to become a journalist and his aspirations to continue a life in pursuit of a better tomorrow.

 “My goal in writing is not inject my point of view or emotions,” Otterman told the students.
 “It is the use of the power of words and stories in my book that produces emotion for the reader.”

 Otterman said his goal is to drive people to act.
 When people oppose a government action or decision, they become determined to solve the issue at hand, he said he believes.
 In each of his documented stories, there is a trigger to human emotions.
 As people read, the injustices become clear, and so does their passion and desire to change the world.